CavernCrawlers/CavernCrawlers.github.io/Rogue.md

 ### Search
 Add this bonus on any attempt to find hidden things.
 This bonus also applies when attempting to read lips.

-### Skullduggery
+### Slieght of Hand
-This is a catch-all category for various underhanded/rogueish abilities (such as slieght-of-hand, deception, etc).
+This skill is used for activities requiring significant manual dexterity (such as picking a pocket, concealing a coin or cheating at cards).

 ### Sneak Attack
 When you have **Advantage** on an attack, add the listed damage to the attack.

 ### Other Rogue Skills
-While any class may perform these feats of skill, the Rogue gains this additional class-based bonus based on level.
+While any class may perform these feats, the Rogue gains this additional class-based bonus based on level.

 ### Rogue Table
 | Level | Hit<br/>Dice | Attack<br/>Bonus | Knacks | Traits | Abilities |